3 ways AI leaders can benefit from self-learning models

 Data is the lifeblood of AI algorithms.
 Many companies don’t know this, and often don’t understand their own data enough to know if AI will be useful.
 The accuracy of an AI model is dependent on the quality of the data and on how much data is available.
 The more complex the problem, the more data is needed.
 Some prospects have asked Monolith to predict results to an unrealistic accuracy criterion given the amount of data available.

-The result: misalignment between customer expectations and AI model performance/accuracy.
+The result: misalignment between customer expectations and AI model performance or accuracy.

 The solution to this is to spend time understanding the data that is available.
 How many data points are available?
 In some cases, four points may be sufficient to give accurate results.
 In other cases, 4000 points may not be enough.
 Is the data highly complex or more categorically black-and-white?
 For example, determining if a component is manufacturable or not given certain parameters.
 Understanding the complexity of the problem is useful.